Fieldwork at USC Chan

 The goal of Level II fieldwork is to develop competent, entry-level, generalist occupational therapists.
 Level II fieldwork must be integral to the program’s curriculum design and must include an in-depth experience in delivering occupational therapy services to clients, focusing on the application of purposeful and meaningful occupation and research, administration, and management of occupational therapy services.
 It is recommended that the student be exposed to a variety of clients across the lifespan and to a variety of settings (2012).

-Students in the USC Division of Occupational Science and Occupational Therapy professional program participate in two twelve week full-time Level II fieldworks experiences.
+Students in the USC Chan Division of Occupational Science and Occupational Therapy professional program participate in two 12-week full-time Level II fieldworks experiences.
 The first Level II experience is typically during the summer after the first year in the program, and the second occurs during the summer after the second year.
 Both Level II fieldwork placements provide intensive training and mentoring in clinical occupational therapy practice.
-The USC Division of Occupational Science and Occupational Therapy strongly recommends that Level II Fieldwork experiences be completed within 6 months of completion of the academic coursework in occupational therapy.
+The USC Chan Division of Occupational Science and Occupational Therapy strongly recommends that Level II Fieldwork experiences be completed within 6 months of completion of the academic coursework in occupational therapy.

 Site Selection Guidelines